 As Halloween approaches it’s great to get our little ones at pre-school involved in ‘Crafty Kids for Halloween’ fun.
-Not only is it fun for them it also gets them using their creative minds as well as the opportunity to work with their hands
+Not only is it fun for them, it also gets them using their creative minds as well as the opportunity to work with their hands

 These arty pumpkins not only use their creative side but also help their fine motor development.
 With this style of pumpkin craft you can leave them to their imagination.
 I love this as it combines cutting, ripping, painting, stamping, colour exploration and designing.

 They will need strips of white paper, paints in orange, red, yellow, and a little brown, a small round and oval shapes of Styrofoam, black paper, glue, scissors and construction paper for the canvas.
 Show them an image of a pumpkin, give them their canvas then let them use their imagination with the paint.
 Leave the brown out until later.
 The white and black paper is for the eyes, mouth and teeth.
 You can help them a little here to cut them out, then let them stick them onto their pumpkin.
 The best bit is letting them dip the Styrofoam shapes into the brown paint to make spiders bodies then let them paint on legs.
-Viola they have their very own piece of pumpkin art.
+Voila they have their very own piece of pumpkin art.